The Mediaverse

 Why FMCG Brands Rely on Newspaper Insertion

 FMCG (Fast Moving Consumer Goods) brands face a unique challenge: their products are low-ticket, high-frequency purchases.
 A Rs.50 shampoo bottle does not justify Rs.200-500 cost per lead from digital advertising.
 Newspaper insertion solves this economics problem.
-At Rs.0.80 per A5 insert, even a 3% coupon redemption rate means Rs.27 per new trial customer.
+At Rs.1.15 per A5 insert (volume rate above 50,000 pieces), even a 3% coupon redemption rate means about Rs.38 per new trial customer.
 For a product with 40% repeat purchase rate, the lifetime value calculation makes newspaper insertion one of the most profitable channels.
 Key advantages for FMCG: Mass household reach in targeted pin codes.
 Physical coupons act as purchase reminders at the point of decision (kitchen, grocery list).
 Sachet sampling creates trial without store visit.
 Weekend editions reach the primary grocery shopper (typically the homemaker) during shopping planning time.
 Regional language newspapers reach tier-2 and tier-3 city households where digital penetration is lower but FMCG growth is highest.

 Coupon Distribution via Newspaper Insertion